tomoko-tiba/CodingThreeFinal/README.md

 Collect the entire collection of Taylor Swift's lyrics from the webpage "Taylor Swift - All Lyrics (30 Albums)" available at https://www.kaggle.com/datasets/ishikajohari/taylor-swift-all-lyrics-30-albums.
 This dataset provides a comprehensive collection of Taylor Swift's lyrics from 30 albums.

-"Due to this dataset, where the lyrics of each song are individually stored in separate text files, I manually merged all the lyrics into one file.
+Due to this dataset, where the lyrics of each song are individually stored in separate text files, I manually merged all the lyrics into one file.
 At the same time, I cleaned the data by removing irrelevant characters such as ‘ [Pre-Chorus], [Chorus], [Verse 2] ’, and repetitive interjections like ‘ (Oh, oh, oh, oh, oh, oh, oh, oh, oh, oh) ’.
 This ensures that the final generated output is not influenced by them.

 ### First Training Attempt: